Best leadership quotes ahead of Jim Collins's 2021 global virtual workshop

 Quotes inspiring great leaders

-He inspires business leaders already at the top rungs of business ladders across the world.
+Named by Forbes as one of the '100 Great Living Business Minds', the bestselling author and thought-leader has coached and inspired business leaders already at the top rungs of business ladders across the world.

-Author of global bestsellers Built to Last, Good to Great, and How the Mighty Fall, and co-author of Great by Choice, Jim Collins spent decades studying why companies thrive or fail.
+The author of global bestsellers Built to Last, Good to Great, and How the Mighty Fall, and co-author of Great by Choice, Jim Collins spent decades studying why companies thrive or fail.

-"What's coming next?"
-Quote Round-Up - Great by Choice
+Quote Round-Up from Great by Choice

 "We cannot predict the future, but we can create it."

 "What's coming next?
 All we know is that no one knows."

 "The best leaders we studied did not have a visionary ability to predict the future.
 They observed what worked, figured out why it worked, and built upon proven foundations."